-Furthermore, the canon of Scripture communicates degrees of reward in the resurrection.
+Furthermore, the canon of Scripture communicates that degrees of reward will be given in the resurrection.
 The basis of our salvation is the finished work of Christ, but Christians can erect a building of rewards upon that foundation.
-As Paul puts it, “no one can lay any foundation other than the one already laid, which is Jesus Christ.
+As Paul put it, “No one can lay any foundation other than the one already laid, which is Jesus Christ.
 If any man builds on this foundation using gold, silver, costly stones, wood, hay or straw, his work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each man’s work.
 If what he has built survives, he will receive his reward.
 If it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames” (1 Corinthians 3:11–15).

 Finally, degrees of reward in eternity involve both enlarged responsibilities as well as enhanced spiritual capacities.
 An experience I had several years ago aptly underscores this biblical reality.
 I received an invitation to play Cypress Point, arguably the most spectacular golf course on planet Earth.
 While the invitation to play Cypress Point was free, I have seldom worked harder to prepare for anything in my life.
 For months I beat my body into submission.
 I lifted weights, worked on stretching exercises, and pounded thousands of golf balls, all the while dreaming of the day I would physically experience walking the fairways of Cypress Point.
 Without my strenuous preparation, I still would have experienced the same cliff-side vistas and breathtaking views.
 I still would have been able to smell the fragrance of the Monterey cypresses and feel the refreshing sting of the salt air upon my face.
 All the hard work, however, added immeasurably to the experience.

 That is how heaven will be.
-As a master musician can appreciate Mozart more than can an average music lover, so too my strenuous training allowed me to more fully appreciate the architectural nuances of Cypress Point.
-As phenomenal as Cypress Point is, it pales by comparison to what Paradise will be.
+Just as a master musician can appreciate Mozart more than an average music lover can, so, too, my strenuous training allowed me to more fully appreciate the architectural nuances of Cypress Point.
+As phenomenal as Cypress Point is, it pales in comparison to what paradise will be.
 I spent one day at a golf haven; I will spend an eternity in God’s heaven.
 It stands to reason, therefore, that I would put a whole lot more effort into preparing for an eternity in heaven with God than I did for playing eighteen holes of golf.
-That is precisely the point Paul is driving at in one of his letters to the Corinthians.
-Pressing the analogy of athletics he writes, “Do you not know that in a race all the runners run, but only one gets the prize?
+That is precisely the point Paul was driving at in one of his letters to the Corinthians.
+Pressing the analogy of athletics, he wrote, “Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever” (1 Corinthians 9:24–25).
-Thus, says Paul, “I do not run like a man running aimlessly; I do not fight like a man beating the air.
+Thus, said Paul, “I do not run like a man running aimlessly; I do not fight like a man beating the air.
 No, I beat my body and make it my slave so that after I have preached to others, I myself will not be disqualified for the prize” (vv.
 26–27).

-2 CORINTHIANS 5:10
+2 Corinthians 5:10 NKJV